rafaelwithoeft/rafaelwithoeft/README.md

 ### Hello, I'm Rafael.

-I'm a Full Stack Web Developer with more than eight years experience in PHP and Yii Framework.
+I'm a Full Stack Web Developer with more than eleven years experience in development.
-Also have experience in Javascript, Typescript, jQuery, NodeJS, Jest, Git, SQL, React, React Native and some little experiences with Flutter, FastLane, Wordpress, AWS, MongoDB, MySQL...
+I have been working in last three years with Javascript, Typescript, React, React Native, NodeJS, Jest, Git, SQL, jQuery and some experiences with MongoDB, MySQL...

 :briefcase: I'm currently working at [FW7](https://www.linkedin.com/company/fw7-solucoes "FW7")